"Wandering Wild" Series

 Somewhere between theater and a dream, The Cabinet of Soft Revolt unfolds like a stage set left glowing after the curtain falls.
 Here, myth-women intermix with absurdist characters in worlds that shimmer with nostalgia.
 These works take on elements of the surreal, slipping out of history’s frame.
 Through digital ink work and layered vintage textures and photography, I re-imagine feminine archetypes not as performers for an audience, but as secret keepers of utmost fantastical fun and play.

-Figurative & Life Drawing Studies
+Life Drawing Studies

 © Jill Yanik Eisert All rights reserved.